tdwg/website/content/pages/community/management/annual-report-template/index.md

 ## Phase of work:
 ```
 Enter a phrase or sentence that describes the current phase of work.
-Repeat as appropriate if
-group in pursuing more than one goal.
+Repeat as appropriate if group is pursuing more than one goal.
 Examples:

 - Research and Planning: gathering requirements, evaluating approaches and methodologies,
   developing plans